 Properties of Plywood

-The followings are the major properties of plywood that we need to know about.
+The following are the major properties of plywood that are important in construction and engineering applications.

 1. High Strength and Dimensional Stability